Measurement-Induced Dynamical Quantum Thermalization: Thermal Behavior of Non-Local Density Correlations

-\section{Thermal behavior of non-local density correlations}
+\section{Thermal Behavior of Non-Local Density Correlations}

 Our analysis can be extended to observable quantities non-local in level space, that is, occupation-number correlation functions between different single-particle levels, $\chi_{ij}(t,E)=\braket{\hat{n}_i(t_1)\,\hat{n}_j(t_2)}_E$, where $\hat{n}_i(t)=b^{\dagger}(t)b(t)$ is the occupation number operator on level $i$.
-Thermal behavior of non-local correlation functions is usually not obtained in the ETH scenario.
+The thermal behavior of non-local correlation functions is usually not obtained in the ETH scenario.
 Here, we calculate these quantities using the procedure described in the previous section.
-We probe their thermal behavior by testing them against the fluctuation-dissipation theorem in Eq.~(\ref{eq:fluctuation-dissipation}).
-Fig.~\ref{fig:correl_fit_compare} shows the comparison of the left- and right-hand side of Eq.~(\ref{eq:fluctuation-dissipation_general}) for spectra of typical occupation-density correlation functions, $\chi_{01}(t,E)$, $\chi_{10}(t,E)$, for the same parameter set as in section \ref{sec:loc_occ_numbers}, using $\beta=1/k_{\rm B}T$ as the only fit parameter.
+We probe their thermal behavior by testing them against the fluctuation--dissipation theorem in Equation~(\ref{eq:fluctuation-dissipation}).
+Figure~\ref{fig:correl_fit_compare} shows the comparison of the left- and right-hand sides of Equation~(\ref{eq:fluctuation-dissipation_general}) for spectra of typical occupation--density correlation functions, $\chi_{01}(t,E)$, $\chi_{10}(t,E)$, for the same parameter set as in Section \ref{sec:loc_occ_numbers}, using $\beta=1/k_{\rm B}T$ as the only fit parameter.
 While for short CoM evolution times $t$, the deviations are rather large at all energies $E$ (note the logarithmic scale), the agreement at longer times is very good up to $E/J\approx 60$.
-For even larger energies $E/J$, the density correlations have decayed to such small values that the deviations between both curves become comparable to the omnipresent and necessary thermal fluctuations.
+For even larger energies $E/J$, the density correlations decay to such small values that the deviations between both curves become comparable to the omnipresent and necessary thermal fluctuations.
 Hence, the non-local density correlation functions thermalize as a function of time, induced by measurement-induced partitioning.
-The extracted temperature of $T/J\approx 200$ of the non-local density correlation agrees well with the temperature of the local level-occupation distribution of Fig.~\ref{fig:green_distribution}.
+The extracted temperature of $T/J\approx 200$ of the non-local density correlation agrees well with the temperature of the local level--occupation distribution of Figure~\ref{fig:green_distribution}.